davjd98/jindavid/content/authors/admin/_index.md

 - Visitors
 ---

 David Jin is an undergraduate student at California Institute of Technology and Grinnell College.
-He studies engineering and applied science at Caltech and physics at Grinnell College.
-His research interests include computational photography, nonlinear dynamics, chaos theory, computational physics, and quantum computing.
+He studies computation and neural system at Caltech and physics at Grinnell College.
+His research interests include computations in neural and quantum world, dynamical systems, and chaos theory.